minetest/minetest.github.io/README.md

 ========

 * Uses Bootstrap 3.3.5, jQuery 2.1.4.
+* Uses FastClick for removing tap delay on mobile devices.
 * Smooth scrolling to sections.
 * Dynamic "back to top" button.
 * Resposnive site and favicon.